- Easy learning curve

-- Phone: Phone support is only available to users on the Business and Unlimited plans.
-Before you get too terribly excited about the possibility of phone support, you should know we’re not talking about live operators standing by for your call.
-Instead, you will need to request a scheduled call-back from within your control panel.
-Ecwid contends that the team can provide better support when they’ve had the opportunity to investigate your issue before the call.
-There’s probably some truth to that, but I’m guessing the main reason is that this system helps to keep costs down.
+- Phone: Phone support is available to users on the Business and Unlimited plans.
+Rather than live operators standing by for your call, you will need to request a scheduled call-back from within your control panel.
 You can decide for yourself if the lack of on-the-spot assistance is a deal-breaker.